-10.6 Engagement with Parents, family, whanau, lwl and communities
+10.6 Engagement with Parents, family, whānau, iwi and communities

-- (a) The Sponsor must, by no later than 1 October 2016 prepare and provide to the Minister, a policy setting out how it will engage with Parents, family, whānau, iwi and communities of the Students. - (b) This document will constitute an Operative Document once approved by the Minister in accordance with clause 2.1(c). - (c) The Sponsor must make this policy (once approved by the Minister) publicly available to Parents, family, whanau, iwi and communities of the Students either on the Sponsor's website (if available) or an alternative suitable forum.
+- (a) The Sponsor must prepare and provide to the Minister, a policy setting out how it will engage with Parents, family, whānau, iwi and communities of the Students. - (b) This document will constitute an Operative Document once approved by the Minister in accordance with clause 2.1(c). - (c) The Sponsor must make this policy (once approved by the Minister) publicly available to Parents, family, whānau, iwi and communities of the Students either on the Sponsor's website (if available) or an alternative suitable forum.